vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

 	 ![pic2](images/f50-foiling.png)

    First create a calculation to calculate the percentage of time that teams are foiling.
 We can use the `TIME_SAILED` (total time to complete race) and `TIME_FOILING` for this.
-Add a calculation (right click on "My Calculations") and create the following formula.
+Add a calculation (right click on **My Calculations**) with the name `Foiling Percentage` and create the following formula.
 Remember that you can drag the fields in from the left to add them to the formula.

    It should look like this: